By Maja Čarni and Špela Košak

 The main responsibility of the National Assembly lies in adopting laws regulating social relations, rights and obligations of the nationals and other persons and in providing the basis for further normative regulation.
 The legislative procedure in the Republic of Slovenia is determined in detail by the Rules of Procedure of the National Assembly.

-First it should be noted that in the majority of cases, the proposer of legislation in Slovenia is the government.
+First, it should be noted that in the majority of cases, the proposer of legislation in Slovenia is the Government.
 A draft law may also be submitted by a deputy, the National Council, or at least 5.000 voters, but the percentage of these proposals is very low.
-This means that a vast majority of the laws undergoes not only the procedure as laid by the parliament’s rules of procedure, but also the procedure described under the preceding point.
+This means that a vast majority of the laws undergoes not only the procedure as laid by the Parliament’s rules of procedure, but also the procedure described under the preceding point.

 A draft law in the National Assembly undergoes three stages in the legislative procedure.
 The first reading includes a general debate on the reasons for the adoption of the law and on the principles, goals and basic solutions of the draft law.
 However, it should be emphasized that this stage is not obligatory and takes place only if requested by at least 10 deputies (out of 90).
-During this debate the National Assembly decides whether the draft law is appropriate for further reading or not.
+During this debate, the National Assembly decides whether the draft law is appropriate for further reading or not.
 In the latter case, the legislative procedure is terminated.

-The second reading of a draft law is first held within the working body responsible of the National Assembly.
+The second reading of a draft law is first held within the responsible working body of the National Assembly.
 In this stage, individual articles of the draft law are debated and amendments are tabled.
 Amendments to a draft law may be tabled by deputies, a deputy group, certain working bodies and the Government – but the latter only where it is not itself the proposer of the law.
 After the discussion on amendments and articles, a supplemented draft law is drawn up by including all the adopted amendments.
 Such text is then discussed by the National Assembly as a whole.
 In this stage, an amendment may be tabled to those articles of the draft law to which amendments were adopted by the working body responsible.
 Amendments may be tabled by a deputy group, at least ten deputies, or the Government where it is not itself the proposer of the law.
 If amendments to less than a tenth of the articles of the supplemented draft law have been adopted during the second reading, the National Assembly may decide that it will continue with the third reading of the law at this same session.

 In the third reading, the National Assembly debates and votes on the draft law in its entirety.
 In this stage, amendments may be tabled to those articles to which amendments have been adopted in the second reading.
 Amendments may be tabled by the proposer of the law or a deputy group or the Government where it is not itself the proposer of the law.
 After the debate and vote on amendments, the National Assembly votes on the draft law.